Springfield race riot of 1908: Kate Howard

 Kate Howard, who had incited the violence on Loper's property, and the lynchings of Burton and Donnegan, was the first attacker to be indicted.
 A charge was brought against her for the murder of Burton.
 Nicknamed "Springfield Joan," an homage to "Joan of Arc," Howard was seen throwing bricks at, and stealing a substantial amount of silverware and linen, from Loper's restaurant, which she looted for her hotel.
 It was reported that, at Burton's lynching, she "behaved like a fury of the French Revolution."

-In an interview, Howard said her actions were inspired by observations during a trip she'd taken to the South with her brother.
+In an interview, Howard said her actions were inspired by observations during a trip she had taken to the South with her brother.
 While in Texas and Arkansas, she saw how stringently whites enforced segregation (which their legislatures had passed into law), and thought it worked to "teach the negro where he belonged."
 When she returned to Springfield, she noticed more businesses boycotting black people, but thought they were being cowardly in enforcing it.
 She thought it was time for the city's whites to "act up" and take action that she was willing to steer.
 After the attacks, she proudly displayed buckshot wounds in her arms, which were rumored to have been inflicted during Burton's lynching.
 She said that she believed white citizens would not allow her to be punished.

-But when arrested and facing 10 indictments, Howard said that she was not guilty.
+However, when arrested and facing 10 indictments, Howard said that she was not guilty.
 She said she had gone into Loper's only to collect souvenirs of the attack.
 One of her souvenirs was a 20-pound bucket of lard.

 After Howard was indicted, a white saloonkeeper posted her a $10,000 bond (over $250,000 in 2018).
 When Deputy Sheriff Kramer arrived at her home to arrest her on the murder charge, she excused herself to "change her clothes."
-When she stepped away, she secretly swallowed arsenic, then allowed Deputy Kramer to place her under arrest, telling him: "I'm ready to go."
+Upon stepping away, she secretly swallowed arsenic, then allowed Deputy Kramer to place her under arrest, telling him: "I'm ready to go."
 By the time they reached the jail, Howard collapsed and died as she walked through the door.